jabbate/Abbate-Example-Codes/README.md

 # Abbate-Example-Codes
-Some examples of my projects, published and unpublished (for better or for worse)
+Some example codes from published projects